BroadbandForum/obbaa/docs/architecture/voltmf/index.md

--   The *onu-config* container contains the information for authenticating the ONU and that must be provided when creating the pONU instance in OB-BAA:
+-   The *onu-config* container contains the information for authenticating the ONU and that must be provided when creating the pONU instance in OB-BAA> It includes:

-    -   Authentication method (see the ONU Authentication section below).
-Defines a combination of serial-number and/or registration id
+    -   planned-onu-management-mode (please refer to ONU Authentication Function for more details).
     -   serial-number
     -   registration-id
+    -	  expected-attachment-point

 The bbf-obbaa-onu-management.yang and bbf-network-manager.yang YANG
 modules can be found in the /resources/models/yang/aggregator-yang